Cross-modal Full-mode Fine-grained Alignment for Text-to-Image Person Retrieval: Method

 For the text $T$ and its corresponding joint embedding $E$, we calculate the original similarity matrix $O$ between all text tokens $\{f_i^t\}_{i=1}^L$ and their joint embeddings $\{e_i\}_{i=1}^L$, where $o_{i,j}={f_i^t}{e_j}^{\top}/\|f_i^t\|\|e_j\|$ means the cosine similarity of $f_i^t$ and $e_j$.
 For the token $f_i^t$, we compute the weight factor between it and all joint embeddings using the following hard coding way:

 Then, we utilize the LSE pooling \cite{lee2018stacked} to compute the hard similarity between text $T$ and its corresponding joint embedding $E$ by:

-where $\lambda$ is a factor that determines how much to magnify the importance of the most relevant pairs of text embedding and its corresponding joint embedding.
+where $\lambda$ controls the degree to which the most relevant text embeddings and their corresponding joint embeddings are emphasized.

-Given a mini-batch of $B$ texts and its corresponding joint embeddings, we obtain the hard coding similarity matrix $Hard\_S$ according to Eq.~\eqref{eq:hardw} and Eq.~\eqref{eq:hard}, as illustrated in Figure~\ref{fig:hard-coding}.
+Given a batch containing $B$ text embeddings along with their associated joint embeddings, we compute the hard coding similarity matrix $Hard\_S$ following Eq.~\eqref{eq:hardw} and Eq.~\eqref{eq:hard}, as illustrated in Figure~\ref{fig:hard-coding}.
 We calculate the EFA loss from the text to its joint embedding, adapted from the triplet ranking loss \cite{schroff2015facenet}:

-where $\tau_2$ is a temperature hyperparameter that controls the distribution of the loss, and $margin$ is a distance hyperparameter representing the minimum distance difference between positive and negative samples.
+where $\tau_2$ is a scaling factor adjusting the spread of the loss, and $margin$ is a distance hyperparameter defining the minimal gap separating positive and negative pairs.

-Similarly, the EFA loss from the joint embedding to its original text can be computed following Eq.~\eqref{eq:efa_q}, and we can calculate the EFA loss between image and its joint embedding according to Eq.~\eqref{eq:hardw}, Eq.~\eqref{eq:hard} and Eq.~\eqref{eq:efa_q}.
-Then, we obtain the full EFA loss by:
+Similarly, the EFA loss from the joint embedding to its original text can be computed following Eq.~\eqref{eq:efa_q}, and we can calculate the EFA loss between image and its joint embedding through Eq.~\eqref{eq:hardw}, Eq.~\eqref{eq:hard} and Eq.~\eqref{eq:efa_q}.
+Then, we obtain a full EFA loss by:

-\textbf{Theoretical analysis of hard coding:} Given visual embeddings of an image $\boldsymbol{V}\in\mathbb{R}^{N\times d}$ and its joint embeddings $\boldsymbol{E}\in\mathbb{R}^{L\times d}$, where $N$ is the number of image patches and $L$ is the length of the joint embeddings, both the hard coding method and the soft coding method calculate the similarity matrix $A$ to obtain the final similarity between $\boldsymbol{V}$ and $\boldsymbol{E}$, which requires the same time complexity $\mathcal{O}(NLd)$.
-When processing the similarity matrix $A$, our hard coding method calculates the maximum similarity for each row, which has a time complexity of $\mathcal{O}(N)$, as described in Eq.~\eqref{eq:hardw} and Eq.~\eqref{eq:hard}.
-However, the soft coding method processes all similarities, resulting in a time complexity of $\mathcal{O}(NL)$.
-Moreover, the spatial complexity of the hard coding method is $\mathcal{O}(NL)$, which is significantly lower than the spatial complexity of the soft coding method, $\mathcal{O}(Ld)$.
-This is based on the fact that $N\ll d$.
-Therefore, our hard coding method can effectively reduce the cost of training time and memory.